luetkemj/jsrlt/tutorial/part2.md

 # Part 2 - The generic Entity, the render functions, and the map

 For this tutorial we will be using an ECS architecture.
 A lot of folks will probably say this is overkill for the size of our project but I have found it to be the easiest architecture to reason about once games reach anything beyond basic complexity.
-If you choose to expand on this after the tutorial you'll have a decent base.
+If you choose to expand on this project after the tutorial you'll have a decent base to do so.
 We won't be writing our own ECS engine, we will instead be relying on the excellent [geotic](https://github.com/ddmills/geotic) for that.
 But before we install anything and start refactoring our game we should probably talk a bit about what an ECS architecture is and why you would choose to use one.

 To state the obvious, games are complicated!
-My first 4 or 5 experimented with all sorts of ways to manage state.
+My first 4 or 5 attempts experimented with all sorts of ways to manage state.
 Every one of those games started simple and eventually fell apart when adding new features became too complex.

 You shouldn't have to write complex code to do complex things.
 With ECS, complexity arises from simplicity.
 Follow a few simple rules; get complex behavior.